lvturner/cluster-cache/README.md

 # Pull requests welcomed !
   * Especially if they contain tests better than the current terrible ones :)

+# Donate
+If you find this useful and wish to see continued improvements on it, please consider donating me some bitcoin using the following address: 1Jqv61KtqfLF21gPFWJkqeRVeTBzom54RR

 # The ISC License